 The Company enters into OTC derivatives, which are negotiated and settled bilaterally with the derivative counterparty.
-The Company also enters into, as principal, certain exchange-traded derivatives ("ETD") such as futures and options and cleared over-the-counter ("OTC cleared") derivatives contracts with central counterparties ("CCPs").
-ETD contracts are generally standardized contracts traded on an exchange and cleared directly with a central counterparty.
-In contrast, OTC-cleared derivatives are initially negotiated on a bilateral basis and then novated to a CCP.
-CCPs require that ETDs and OTC-cleared contracts are settled through a registered clearing member, and after executing a transaction either on an exchange or OTC.
-The Company is a clearing member of the major CCPs in the U.S., however, for foreign markets where the Company does not hold a clearing membership, it may use a JPMorgan Chase affiliate clearing member.
-All OTC, ETD and OTC-cleared derivatives that the Company executes for its own account are reported on the Company's Consolidated Statement of Financial Condition as derivative receivables and payables until such time as they are settled.
+The Company also enters into, as principal, certain exchange-traded derivatives ("ETD") such as futures and options, and cleared over-the-counter ("OTC-cleared") derivative contracts with central counterparties ("CCPs").
+ETD contracts are generally standardized contracts traded on an exchange and cleared by the CCP, which is the counterparty from the inception of the transactions.
+OTC-cleared derivatives are traded on a bilateral basis and then novated to the CCP for clearing.